Razacs/beyonnex-qa/README.md

-# beyonnex-qa
+# Weather Shopper Project
-This repository is providing solution of beyonnex challenge.
-This repository Automation Test cases with docker file using Cypress.
+This repository is providing solution of Weather Shopper Project automation using Cypress with Node JS framework.
+Also execuet with Docker container and Mochawsome report generated.

 **Test Strategy Document Solution.pdf** contains all the Automation approach, scope and Deliverablity.